Should I Leave Effects On When Exporting Multitracks For Mixing?

 For synths, virtual instruments, and sound design parts, it’s usually best to print the sound as you want it heard.

 A synth patch might rely on delay, reverb, chorus, distortion, filtering, modulation, automation, or sidechain movement.
 If those effects are part of the patch or arrangement, they should usually be included.
+Otherwise, the exported part might lose the thing that made it work in the first place.

 Would this part still make sense without the effects?